New York State Council on the Arts in Partnership with Wave Farm:

-For individual artists, the New York State Council on the Arts in Partnership with Wave Farm: Media Arts Assistance Fund (MAAF) provides support for the distribution and exhibition of works in all genres of time-based and moving image media, including emergent technology.
-Grant awards assist artists in making recently completed works available to public audiences, and advance artistic exploration and public engagement in the media arts.
+For individual artists, the New York State Council on the Arts in Partnership with Wave Farm: Media Arts Assistance Fund (MAAF) provides support for the completion, distribution and exhibition of new works in all genres of sound and moving image art, including emergent technology.
+Grant awards assist artists in completing new work, reaching public audiences, and advance artistic exploration and public engagement in the media arts.

 APPLICATIONS MUST BE SUBMITTED ONLINE

-IMPORTANT NOTE: Wave Farm uses Submittable for the MAAF Artists application submission process.
+IMPORTANT NOTE: Wave Farm uses the online platform Submittable for the MAAF Artists application submission process.
 Applicants are strongly encouraged to carefully and comprehensively read the information below before submitting an application.
-Please contact Wave Farm's Media Arts Grants program (MAG) email@example.com with questions.
+Please contact Wave Farm at email@example.com with questions.